Ajris/Kubernetes-Istio/README.md

 3. **Request Routing** --- you will have a cluster running different versions of your application.
 Based on various criteria specified later on you are going to implement rules that will change the way traffic is routed within you application.
 Some of the users will see version 1 of your app whereas the others will see different versions.

 5. **Fault Injection** --- In this part of the exercise you are going to test whether you application is fault tolerant.
 You will use Istio's fault injection rules to introduce a delay to your application and find possible bugs and problems your customers may encounter.
-A healthy applciation means a happy customer!
+A healthy application means a happy customer!

 7. **Traffic Shifting** --- The last part of this laboratory session will give you tools to seemlessly migrate your application between versions (e.g sequentially deploy a new version of the app).
 With Istio you can do it without having to manually rebuild and reboot all your containers within the cluster.
 In order to do so you are going to use envoy sidecar implementation and a feature called weighted roouting.
 By specyfing an appropriate rule you will have a given percentage of users routed to a different version of your app.
 If it works, you can deploy it across the whole cluster.
 Perfect!
 Now that you know everything, ready your command line and get to work!